Skip to content

 export type Settings = Infer<typeof SettingsSchema>;

-2. Create the Server Node
+Define the Node

-Server nodes handle runtime logic.
+Nodes are defined server-side and handle runtime logic.
 Create src/server/nodes/my-node.ts:

 typescript